HxyScotthuang/CMPNN/README.md

 ### Initialization ###

 `config/inductive/Initialisation_test/*.yaml`
 stores all the config files for reproducing **Initialization Experiments**, with different initialization methods.
-Note that the config file of *Query* are shown in previous *Inductive Relation Prediction Experiment*.

 The naming and the corresponding model variation are shown below.